The Ultimate Used Audi SQ7 Buyer’s Guide (2020–2025)

 Competitor Comparison: Used Audi SQ7 vs BMW X5 M50i, GLE 53, and Lexus LX 600

 Shopping for a luxury SUV with serious power?
 The used Audi SQ7 vs used BMW X5 M50i debate is real—but they’re not the only contenders.
 Models like the used Mercedes-AMG GLE 53 and used Lexus LX 600 F Sport bring their own strengths.
-If you’re in Nashville or browsing nationwide, here’s how the SQ7 stacks up against its top-tier rivals:
+Here’s how the SQ7 stacks up against its top-tier rivals:

 ModelEngine / PowerTowing CapacityInterior TechUsed Price (2024–2025)ProsCons